 Currently there is not an approved list of border schools.
-For questions, please contact the WDE Hathaway consultants.
+For questions, please contact the WDE Hathaway consultants at hathawayscholarship@wyo.gov

 3.6 High School Equivalency (HSEC)

 Students who are applying as HSEC students must have been a student of record at a Wyoming high school and have been assigned a WISER ID.
 HSEC students do not need to provide high school transcripts, but they may be collected to illustrate the student attended a Wyoming high school.